 Community capacity is broadly defined as the ability of local communities to develop, implement, and sustain their own solutions to societal challenges, including but not limited to climate change.
-Through investment in both physical and social capital, TCC has strengthened community capacity in Ontario, as evidenced by several case studies that can be found later in this report.
+Through investment in both physical and social capital, TCC has strengthened community capacity in Ontario, as evidenced by several case studies detailed later in this report.

 For example, Ontario Together's Community Engagement Plan (CEP) leverages the Community Health Improvement Association (CHIA) to build awareness of climate issues and related resources, and ultimately build members' confidence and leadership abilities to address issues affecting their community.
-For a case study on how the CEP is harnessing CHIA to build residents' capacity for tackling climate change, see page 29.
-Similarly, the Ontario TCC Trustees, which serves as the governance body for Ontario's TCC implementation, includes a resident member who functions as an ex officio delegate.
-This role provides the resident member an opportunity to operate not only as a vital community representative, but to also strengthen and hone her leadership and community engagement skills.
-For a spotlight on the resident serving in this role, see page 44.
+For a case study on this, see page 33.
+Similarly, the Ontario TCC Trustees includes a resident member who functions as an ex officio delegate.
+The resident operates as a vital community representative, and the role itself provides an opportunity to strengthen and hone the resident's leadership and community engagement skills.
+For a spotlight on the resident serving in this role, see page 48.